donnemartin/system-design-primer/README.md

 ##### Tighten up the schema

 * MySQL dumps to disk in contiguous blocks for fast access.
-* Use `CHAR` instead of `VARCHAR` for fixed-length fields.
+* In some old databases it was better to use `CHAR` instead of `VARCHAR` for fixed-length fields.
-  * `CHAR` effectively allows for fast, random access, whereas with `VARCHAR`, you must find the end of a string before moving onto the next one.
+  In those systems `CHAR` effectively allowed for fast, random access, whereas with `VARCHAR`, the system had to find the end of a string before moving onto the next one.
+  But im most modern DB not only that this is not true, but more over it sometimes the opposite, e.g. [Postgresql tip on datatype]https://www.postgresql.org/docs/current/datatype-character.html
 * Use `TEXT` for large blocks of text such as blog posts.  `TEXT` also allows for boolean searches.
 Using a `TEXT` field results in storing a pointer on disk that is used to locate the text block.
 * Use `INT` for larger numbers up to 2^32 or 4 billion.
 * Use `DECIMAL` for currency to avoid floating point representation errors.